Here’s a roundup of everything you need to know about tennis for kids before your’s picks up a racket.

 Racket: The tennis racket has definitely changed over the years.
 No more wood!
 Now, there are many styles available and all sorts of string types.
-When children are playing the game, you want to make sure the racket is a size appropriate for them.
+When kids are playing the game, you want to make sure the racket is a size appropriate for them.
 Many manufacturers make rackets specifically tailored to a child’s age and height.
 Guidelines are as follows:

 AGE HEIGHT RACKET SIZE